 Begin by reading the prompt and selecting a topic from below.
 Then, write your own 1,000 to 2,000-word essay.
 Essays will be evaluated for their creativity and originality, relevance to the topic, and overall quality.
 Need an example?
 Read last year’s winning essays.

 Imagine a world — just 30 short years from now — in which no one knows how to build a house or fix a leaky toilet.

-America’s facing a problem that could make that kind of situation a reality: High school and college students have stopped pursuing careers in important skilled labor trades like plumbing, carpentry, and heating and cooling.
+America is facing a problem that could make that kind of situation a reality: High school and college students have stopped pursuing careers in important skilled labor trades like plumbing, carpentry, and heating and cooling.
 As a result, there is a shortage of younger workers with the knowledge and skills necessary to take the place of older, retiring workers.
 This means that there may soon be few people who know how to perform the work that keeps our homes and businesses in good working order!

-HomeAdvisor will accept essays from March 1, 2017 through December 15, 2017 (11:59 p.m.
-MT).
+HomeAdvisor will accept essays from August 30, 2018 – March 31, 2019 (11:59 p.m.
+MT)

 On April 1st, our committee will begin reviewing applications.
 A panel of industry professionals will blindly review finalist essays and select the winners.
 We’ll work hard to review your applications and contact the six winners as quickly as possible.